DanielSThomas/Unity-Shaders/README.md

 # Unity-Shaders
-Shaders I made for VRchat
+Shaders I made for use in VRchat/Unity

 ## Dafirex's Toon Shader